 - Alternatively, choose an outside backup-provider for automated daily backup.

-- Check the web-site ciphering
+- Check your website ciphering

-Always make sure the web-site you upload your sensitive data uses HTTPS.
+Always make sure the web-site you upload your sensitive data uses HTTPS secure protocol.
 Its address starts with “https://” and its certificate is checked by your browser, so it doesn’t make security alerts to you.
 Please pay attention that HTTPS is not enough for creating trust to the site: anybody can generate an active certificate for his web-server.
 Pay attention and check the web-site domain name correctness because it can be easily fabricated.
 Never, even for temporary use, accept invalid certificates.

 - Cipher data